 Step 2: Stir the lemon juice through: Remove from the heat and stir the lemon juice through and cool for 15 minutes.

-Step 3: Pour into serving bowls: Pour into your serving bowls (or ramekins) and chill until set.
+Step 3: Pour into serving bowls/halved lemons: Pour into your dish of choice and chill until set.

-Step 4: Serve: With a spoon and option shortbread finger and dig in!
+Step 4: Serve: With a spoon and optional shortbread finger or some fresh berries and dig in!

 FAQ's for the best Lemon Posset